britok30/react-apple-landing/README.md

 ## Axios

 Axios was used to retrieve dates from the api provided.

-## Notes

-The app was not fully completed.

-That includes:

-- Macbook page (made a replacement page)
-- Mobile responsiveness (need to implement media queries for mobile platforms)
-- Image transitions for iPhone

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).